14 January, 2020

 • If you say yes now, I’ll keep it for you.

-• If you say yes now I can guarantee the rate that is good and could be less good tomorrow
+• If you say yes now, I can guarantee the rate, which is good and could be worse tomorrow.

-On the other hand, I don’t recommend the salesperson applications. like “I’ve only got one left, and it’s the last one”.
+On the other hand, I wouldn’t recommend low-end sales apps like “I’ve only got one left, it’s the last one”.

 Stimulation is an excellent technique for closing your sale when it’s done honestly.
 It gives the customer the advantage of making up his mind right away, and leads him to choose what’s best for him.